pjrt/pjrt.github.io/_posts/2015-05-11-how-not-to-pull-from-s3.md

 Apache Spark comes with the built-in functionality to pull data from S3 as it would with HDFS using the SparContext's `textFiles` method. `textFiles` allows for glob syntax, which allows you to pull hierarchal data as in `textFiles(s3n://bucket/2015/*/*)`.
-Though this seems great at first, there is an underlying issue with threating S3 as a HDFS; that is that S3 is not a file system.
+Though this seems great at first, there is an underlying issue with treating S3 as a HDFS; that is that S3 is not a file system.

 Though it is common to organize your S3 keys with slashes (`/`), and AWS S3 Console will present you said keys is a nice interface if you do, this is actually misleading.
 S3 isn't a file system, it is a key-value store.
 The keys `2015/05/01` and `2015/05/02` do not live in the "same place".
 They just happen to have